tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 # Syntax Highlighting

 Syntax highlighting is a very common feature in applications that deal with code.
 Tree-sitter has built-in support for syntax highlighting, via the [`tree-sitter-highlight`](https://github.com/tree-sitter/tree-sitter/tree/master/highlight) library, which is currently used on GitHub.com for highlighting code written in several languages.
-You can also run also perform syntax highlighting at the command line using the `tree-sitter highlight` command.
+You can also perform syntax highlighting at the command line using the `tree-sitter highlight` command.

 This document explains how the Tree-sitter syntax highlighting system works, using the command line interface.
 If you are using `tree-sitter-highlight` library (either from C or from Rust), all of these concepts are still applicable, but the configuration data is provided using in-memory objects, rather than files.